 Jo manages the policy team to help CHF develop policy positions and advocate for reform to a consumer-centred health system.
 Jo has been involved in health policy since 1990, working for the Commonwealth and Queensland Governments and then moving to the non-government sector; community-controlled aboriginal health, and Council on the Ageing.
 She has undergraduate and postgraduate qualifications in economics and has been with CHF since November 2014.

-Senior Policy Officer
+Acting Senior Policy Officer

 National Coordinator, Youth Health Forum

 Louise Stockton has been appointed as National Coordinator of CHF’s Youth Health Forum.
 Louise, who grew up on Ngunnawal Country (Canberra), brings to the role a broad range of experience.
 They have worked and volunteered in many roles, most of which have been in areas focused on youth, health, disability, LGBTIQA+ communities, reproductive health, and community development.